Impact of the COVID-19 pandemic on religion: Religious masses

 A Tablighi Jamaat event in Delhi, India was claimed to have contributed to a cluster of more than 900 cases nationwide.
 However, experts from Mahatma Gandhi Memorial Medical College in Indore stated that they have no data to link the spread of the pandemic to the congregation.
 There were several fake news and misreports of Tablighi members not cooperating with authorities, misbehaving with medical personnel, hiding their travel history and going into hiding, while police authorities in some states had announced set up bounties for information regarding the attendees.
 This incident also led to a rise in Islamophobic and communal sentiments in India.
 A large number of cases in Southeast Asia were tied to another large Tabligh Akbar religious event held in late February 2020.
 On 19 March 2020, 25,000 people gathered in Bangladesh to listen to "healing verses" from the Holy Qur'an "to rid the country of the deadly virus."

-In the backdrop of COVID-19 pandemic in Pakistan and opposing pressures of medical fraternity of Pakistan and conservative outlook of clergy and masses; in midst of criticism from scientific community expressing their concerns over how far people will follow negotiated list of rule points in practice and may lead to continuance of COVID-19 pandemic; President of Pakistan mediated a consensus (ijma) consisting of 20-point detail precautionary measures with Ulema (clergy) of Pakistan to be followed during festive Islamic religious gatherings during lock down period.
+In Pakistan, mosques were allowed to remain open, in midst of opposing pressures of medical fraternity of Pakistan and conservative outlook of clergy and masses.
+The scientific community criticised this motion, expressing their concerns over how far people will follow negotiated list of rule points in practice and may lead to the continuance of the pandemic.
+The President of Pakistan mediated a 20-point consensus (ijma) with the clergy, detailing precautionary measures to be followed during festive Islamic religious gatherings during the lock down period.

+In Malaysia, entry passes were issued by the State Religious Department and given to selected people for Friday prayers during the conditional movement control order.

+Mosques eventually begin loosening their restrictions in stages.
+Malaysia began opening their mosques in stages, starting 19 June when a limited amount of people were allowed to attend Friday congregational prayers with strict procedures and screening.
+Selected people were given entry passes which were required to enter the mosques, and are subject to strict timing and regulations.
+Attendees were also mandated to be vaccinated as vaccines began to be distributed.
+However, the restrictions were occasionally tightened, including complete closure, as cases fluctuated from time to time.